rlrightleft/learn-SQL-MySQL/sqlzoo/9_SELF_JOIN.md

 ---

 ## Problem 10
-Find routes involving two buses from 'Craiglockhart' to 'Lochend'.
+Find the routes involving two buses that can go from Craiglockhart to Lochend.
+Show the bus no. and company for the first bus, the name of the stop for the transfer, and the bus no. and company for the second bus.

 **My Solution:**